~ Dialog ~ Topic 2 ~ House and Home ~ ~ Choose questions ~ Samples are below ~

 Yes.
 You can overcome homesickness easily.
 You must immerse yourself in the culture,

-make new friends, keep in contact with old friends, and learn the language.
+make new friends, keep in contact with old friends, and learn some of the language.

 9) Is it better to rent or buy in your country?
 Give reasons for your answer.

 Think about it: Your own security.
 Are you planning to pass your property on to your